rameelhashmi/coupon/README.md

 9. Restart Intellij
 10. In Intellij go to run configurations, then environmental variable and check your new variable

+Run in localhost:

+1. Install mariadb
+2. run mariadb server
+3. run app from Intellij configurations

 Run Docker locally:

+1. Pre-req: Dockerfile & docker-compose.yml
-1. JDBC url is different for localhost and docker
+2. JDBC url is different for localhost and for docker-compose
-2. In terminal: docker-compose up --build
+3. In terminal: docker-compose up --build